AMReX-Combustion/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 The GNUmakefile
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Only the middle part of the ``GNUmakefile`` is modified compared to the previous example, section :ref:`sec:subsReactEvalCvode`.
+Only the middle part of the ``GNUmakefile`` is modified compared to the previous example.

 .. code-block:: c++